changxianglin/miniAutoWeather/README.md

 ## miniAutoWeather
-A miniProgram about auto getLocation weather
+A miniProgram about auto getLocation weather, use miniProgram open can run.